anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 fitting ellipses, Taylor series approximation, or any of that stuff.
 This implementation is equivalent to the other implementations of this algorithm.

-And here is the full code:
+Here is the full code:
 ```python
 import cv2
 import matplotlib.pyplot as plt